ultreyaonline/standalone/DEVELOPERS.md

 For example, if you put this project's code in your `~/Sites/tresdias` folder, simply visit `http://tresdias.test` in your browser to view it.
 It's that simple.

+You could even run `cd ~/Sites/tresdias && valet secure` to make it work with https at `https://tresdias.test`

-### Vagrant via Homestead
+### Vagrant or Docker

-If you wish to use Vagrant, you can use Laravel Homestead for your development environment.
+If you wish to use a Vagrant virtual machine, you can use [Laravel Homestead](https://laravel.com/docs/homestead) for your development environment.

-You can find documentation for this approach at https://laravel.com/docs/homestead
+For Docker, check out [LaraDock](https://laradock.io) and/or [Takeout](https://github.com/tightenco/takeout).

 ## Database Inspection